-(1) These amended Regulations come into force on the day following their publication in the Official Announcements of the Universities involved in the programme.
-These Regulations apply to all students who began their studies in the Master's programme PIONEER in or after the winter semester of 2021/22.
+- (1) These amended Regulations come into force on the day following their publication in the Official Announcements of the Universities involved in the programme.
+These Regulations apply to all students who began their studies in the Master's programme PIONEER in or after the winter semester of 2023/24. - (2) For students of the preceding cohorts, the former versions of these Examination Regulations ("Examination Regulations for the joint Master of Science in Public Sector Innovation and eGovernance (PIONEER Master) at the Katholieke Universiteit Leuven, Belgium, the Westfälische Wilhelms-Universität Münster, Germany, and the Tallinn University of Technologiy, Estonia" /"1.
+Amendments to the Examination Regulations for the Erasmus Mundus Master of Science in Public Sector Innovation and eGovernance (PIONEER Master) at the Katholieke Universiteit

-(2) For students of the preceding cohorts, the former versions of the "Examination Regulations for the Erasmus Mundus Master of Science in Public Sector Innovation and eGovernance (PIONEER Master) at the Katholieke Universiteit Leuven, Belgium, the Westfälische Wilhelms-Universität Münster, Germany, and the Tallinn University of Technologiy, Estonia continues to apply for them as stipulated in § 24 of the 1.
-Amendments to the Examination Regulations for the Erasmus Mundus Master of Science in Public Sector Innovation and eGovernance (PIONEER Master) at the Katholieke Universiteit Leuven, Belgium, the Westfälische Wilhelms-Universität Münster, Germany.
+Leuven, Belgium, the Westfälische Wilhelms-Universität Münster, Germany and the Tallinn University of Technologiy, Estonia"/"Examination Regulations for the Erasmus Mundus Master of Science in Public Sector Innovation and eGovernance (PIONEER Master) at the Katholieke Universiteit Leuven, Belgium, the Westfälische Wilhelms-Universität Münster, Germany, and the Tallinn University of Technologiy, Estonia") continue to apply for them as stipulated in § 22 of the "Examination Regulations for the joint Master of Science in Public Sector Innovation and eGovernance (PIONEER Master) at the Katholieke Universiteit Leuven, Belgium, the Westfälische Wilhelms-Universität Münster, Germany, and the Tallinn University of Technologiy, Estonia").